Hindi Wikipedia: Features

 Despite the fact that Hindi has 440 to 620 million speakers, based on the 2011 Census of India (the number depends on which definition we take), Hindi Wikipedia has a very low ratio of articles to its number of speakers.
 Poverty, lack of awareness, and lack of internet access are among the reasons for this.
 Based on research published by the Wikimedia Foundation in 2018, only 32% of internet users in Madhya Pradesh have heard of Wikipedia.
 Many Hindi speakers with Internet use English Wikipedia instead.

 Given the great geographic spread of the Hindi language, the contributors to the Hindi project live in various areas around the country.
 There are also prolific users whose native language is not Hindi, as Hindi is a government language in India alongside English.
 A distinct trend that is observed in Hindi is that for many years, apart from a few dedicated contributors, the composition of the editors in Hindi Wikipedia changes often.
 Despite this, Hindi has more active users than any other Indic language.
 Hindi Wikipedians have organised the WikiSammelan conference, with assistance from the Wikimedia Foundation, in order to bring the Hindi Wikipedians together.
-According to a 2017 research, the readers of Hindi Wikipedia are motivated to read Hindi-language content more as a part of intrinsic learning, similarly to Bengali.
+According to a 2017 research, the readers of the Hindi Wikipedia are motivated to read Hindi-language content more as a part of intrinsic learning, similarly to the Bengali Wikipedia.